Nurturing the Congregation

 The choir sings “For the Healing of the Nations” by Henry Purcell

 SSUC has a long history of excellence in church music.
 The Sydenham Street United Street Choir is a vital part of our worship service.
 The choir sings an eclectic repertoire spanning five centuries of sacred music.
 During normal times, it rehearses on Thursday evenings from 19:00 hr to 21:30 hr. and sings during the 10:30 hr worship services each Sunday from September through late June.
 However, during the pandemic, singing is not allowed in the sanctuary.
-Our Music Director and Organist Michael Fenn is coordinating small numbers of choristers to produce pre-recorded music for our on-line services.
+Our Music Director and Organist Michael Fenn is coordinating small numbers of choristers to produce pre-recorded music for our on-line services, with an invitation to those considering joining the choir family.
 New members are always welcome: contact Barb Carr or Marilyn Huffman.

 The Easter Road to Pentecost – From Light into Light